liux0614/prof.song.github.io/_posts/2019-03-07-working-towards-open.md

 So for example, a student’s experience might be represented as “I am taking an introductory Psychology course and I am not performing well.”
 But their lived experience might be much more complex.
 For example “I am taking an introductory Psychology course but the latest edition of the book was too expensive so I bought an old edition.
 Also, the professor assigned a lot of videos but I only have one computer at home and my little sister needs it to do her homework, too, so I sometimes can’t watch them before class and my marks are suffering”

-Dr. Donna Lanclos, Anthropologist at UNC-Charlotte Libraries, writes that “experience is a neat thing, that we can think we know the meaning of, while as soon as you start talking about the ‘lived experience’, things get messy.”
-Donna, in her research, tries to make sense of this messiness of lived experience, because only by beginning to understand this real world of student experience can you begin to design a better student experience.
+Dr. Donna Lanclos, Anthropologist at UNC-Charlotte Libraries, writes that, [“...experience is a neat thing, that we can think we know the meaning of, while as soon as you start talking about the ‘lived experience’, things get messy.”](https://insights.uksg.org/articles/10.1629/uksg.316/) Donna, in her research, tries to make sense of this messiness of lived experience, because only by beginning to understand this real world of student experience can you begin to design a better student experience.

-Here is a cognitive map, drawn by a post-graduate student at University College London, who was a participant in one of Dr. Lanclos’s studies.
+[Here is a cognitive map](https://insights.uksg.org/articles/10.1629/uksg.316/), drawn by a post-graduate student at University College London, who was a participant in one of Dr. Lanclos’s studies.
 This student is mapping all of the places where she “learns.”
-This “Draw and Write” technique is a large component of Dr. Lanclos’s research.
+This technique is a large component of Dr. Lanclos’s research.
 She asks students to change colours of their pen every two minutes to show the evolution of their maps.
 The students then explain the map to the researcher.

  Students have maps that cross state lines, and sometimes even oceans.
 Learning spaces include institutional, residential, commercial, and public spaces.
 This student’s map includes public transportation, a recurring theme for students in urban areas.

 The fact that students are studying in coffee shops or on the bus isn’t alarming in and of itself.
 I’m sure each of you walks around your campus or downtown St. Catherines and sees students on laptops or huddled around textbooks.
 It’s not a surprise that our students are part of a larger world.
 But what happens when we bring that to the forefront of our consciousness?
 How can you choose, for example, course materials that are not just “open” but that are accessible any learning space?
 Can open education even accomplish that?

 Now let’s look closer at these devices that students are using.
-In 2014, Maura Smale and Mariana Regalado published a multi-year qualitative study of undergraduates at six colleges at the City University of New York striving to unpack how, where, and when students accomplished their academic work and how their access to technology or lack thereof, impacted their student experience.
+[In 2014, Maura Smale and Mariana Regalado published a multi-year qualitative study of undergraduates at six colleges at the City University of New York](https://er.educause.edu/articles/2014/9/commuter-students-using-technology) striving to unpack how, where, and when students accomplished their academic work and how their access to technology or lack thereof, impacted their student experience.
 While most of the subjects of these studies had access to some kind of internet-enabled technology outside of school, and the overwhelming number of students fit Marc Prensky’s definition of “digital natives,” access to technology was still an enormous source of frustration for students.
 Having access to an off-campus computing device didn’t mean that they had unrestricted access.
 In addition to sharing devices with parents, roommates, and siblings, students mentioned having limited data, bandwidth, or battery life.
 They spoke of struggling to get access to a computer or even an outlet to charge their own device while on campus.
 Others with personal laptops were concerned about the security of their device outside of their home, or even just the sheer weight of a bag full of books and a laptop.

 The average commute for a student at CUNY is between 45 minutes and 60 minutes each way, and a lot of students relied on cell phones to do schoolwork during their commute.
 More than one student even mentioned typing out essays on a cell phone, and many faculty confirmed that they received assignments “sent from my iPhone.”
 I don’t know about you, but I can barely text without a typo, let alone write a two thousand word essay.
 But necessity is the mother of invention, and these students were determined to find a way to succeed in their education.